openpnp/openpnp/Setup-and-Calibration:-Feeders.md

   See [[ReferenceSlotAutoFeeder]]'s page for more information and help.

+* **ReferenceHeapFeeder**: is a high density feeder (around 3cm² for each part), that stores the parts loose in bins.
+Heavily used vision and reuires many moves, so it is very slow.

+  See [[ReferenceHeapFeeder]]'s page for more information and help.

 * **SchultzFeeder and SlotSchultzFeeder**: A feeder slot system similar to ReferenceSlotAutoFeeder for commercial Siemens Siplace Schultz electric feeders.

   See [[SchultzFeeder-and-SlotSchultzFeeder]]'s page for more information and help.